Identity Protection PIN on Form 1040

 The Form 1040 series (1040EZ, 1040A, and 1040) includes a series of six boxes just to the right of the spouse’s occupation.
 These boxes are clearly marked as Identity Protection PIN.

-If taxpayers choose to file the return on paper, the 4869CS issued by the IRS will instruct them to write the six-digit IP PIN in the shaded area just to the right of the spouse's occupation.
+If taxpayers choose to file the return on paper, the letter issued by the IRS will instruct them to write the six-digit IP PIN in the area just to the right of the spouse's occupation.

 The IP PIN acts as an identity validation tool only.
 The IP PIN indicates that the taxpayer previously provided IRS with information that validates their identity and that IRS is satisfied that the taxpayer is the valid owner of the SSN.